Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/01_Deployment_and_Customization/index.md

 ### Step 3: Prepare and start the zDC
 - Double click on the X3270 Session called `Perform` on the Desktop
-- Logon to ISPF with `logon <userid>` using the Userid and Passwordprovided to you
+- Logon to ISPF with `logon <userid>` using the Userid and Password provided to you

   ![LogonISPF](../../assets/images/Logon_ISPF.png)